sannajammeh/cardinityjs/readme.md

 -   `getPayments(id)` Returns all payments or single payment if ID is included.
 Returns error object upon error.
 -   `finalize({authorize_data, id})` | Returns a payment object upon successful 3D Secure finalization.
 Returns error object upon error.
 Can also return payment error object upon 3D Secure denial.

-All responses are raw (json parsed by axios) from the Cardinity API, no data is altered.
+All responses are raw (json parsed by axios) from the Cardinity API, no data is changed.

 ## API Docmumentation